-The Office of Financial Aid and Scholarships is responsible for preparing and communicating information on financial aid.
-This office helps students apply for and receive all types of financial aid.
+The Office of Financial Aid is responsible for preparing and communicating information pertaining to financial aid.

-We will communicate with you via AidLink, so make sure you log-in regularly.
-If you have questions that pertain to your financial aid, please visit our Virtual Help Desk.
+We will communicate with you via my.SDSU, so make sure you log-in regularly.
+If you have questions that pertain to your financial aid, please visit the Cal Coast Student Financial Center Virtual Help Desk.
 The link is available via our homepage.

 (In the right place?
 For scholarship information, visit our Scholarships section.)